Hate Ends Here words on top of black and white crosswalk with people crossing

 We all have a role to play to make sure York Region is a welcoming, inclusive and safe place for everyone.
 By standing up against hate, we are showing our commitment to creating communities where diversity is celebrated and everyone participates freely in society, develops to their full potential, lives with respect and dignity, and is free from discrimination.

-The campaign, developed in close collaboration with York Regional Police’s Hate Crimes Unit provides education and awareness about hate motivated crimes and incidents, the impact on individuals and the community and how community members can work together to eliminate hate and support those impacted.
+The campaign, developed in collaboration with YRP’s Hate Crimes Unit, provides education and awareness about hate motivated crimes and incidents, the impact on individuals and the community and how community members can work together to eliminate hate and support those impacted.

 The first phase of the campaign, founded on research and developed in partnership with YRP, will educate residents of York Region about the difference between hate crimes and incidents and encourage them to report hate crimes and incidents when they see them.